-If you're trying to restore health to an ecosystem, such "alien species" as Japanese thicket parsley, oxeye daisy, and Queen Anne's lace are probably not worth your time.
+If you're trying to restore health to an ecosystem, such "alien species" as Japanese thicket parsley, oxeye daisy, and Queen Anne's lace are probably not worth worrying about.

-In contrast, "alien" teasel and reed canary grass in prairies and "native" maple in oak woods can destroy the entire ecosystem.
+In contrast, "aliens" like teasel and reed canary grass in prairies and "natives" like maple in oak woods can both destroy the entire ecosystem.

 What is a Weed?